 - During the Reinforcement Phase, if the received regular unit cannot be deployed within the listed area because it would then be within enemy ZOC or judged out of supply during the Supply Phase.
-Flip the unit to its guerrilla unit side and deploy it within the listed area.
+Flip the unit to its guerrilla unit side and deploy it within the listed area in any hex except a road, railroad, city, port, airbase or naval base.
 (Exception: If a listed deployment hex contains a road, railroad, city, port, airbase, or naval base, place the guerrilla unit in any eligible adjacent hex). - At the start of the Movement Phase, when the regular unit is activated by an HQ with full command over it.
 Flip the unit to its guerrilla unit side.